September 29, 2019; revised November 15, 2019

 The Second Type of Vedanā is “Samphassa jā Vedanā“

 10. In the post, “Indriya Make Phassa and Āyatana Make Samphassa,” we looked further into the “Chachakka Sutta (MN 148): “Cakkhuñca paṭicca rūpe ca uppajjati cakkhu viññāṇaṃ, tiṇṇaṃ saṅgati phasso, phassa paccayā vedanā.”
-Now we have a second type of vēdanā due to “phassa paccayā vedanā.”
-In that post, we discussed how the second type of vēdanā arises due to “samphassa.”
+There we discussed the second type of vēdanā due to “phassa paccayā vedanā.”
+There we discussed how the second type of vēdanā arises due to “samphassa.”
 It is a good idea to review that post.

 - That second type of vēdanā is due to “contact with defilements in mind” or “san” or “anusaya.”
 And that depends on each person, i.e., how strong a tanhā is generated via greed, anger, or ignorance.
 Therefore, this “samphassa-jā-vēdanā” is mind-made.